GeoTuxMan/ImageResize/README.md

 # ImageResize
-Resize a image from console
+Resize an image from the console

 Programming language: C++